Build your first agent

 Skip the "Triggers" section - your agent doesn't need one!
 If you're intrigued by this feature, we'll cover it in-depth in a follow-up course.

-Give a name to your agent.
+Give a name to your agent (or approve the auto-generated one).
 If @askHR is already taken, you'll need to pick something else!

 The description should be auto-generated, but you may want to review and update it if needed.